 The Easiest Mascarpone Icing

-Mascarpone is a creamy, soft cheese perfectly suited for icing this simple carrot cake recipe.
+Mascarpone is a creamy, soft cheese perfectly suited for icing this simple carrot cake recipe with pineapple.
 It has a silkier and softer texture than cream cheese with a little bit less tang.
 Because it’s so soft, I mix it in a bowl with a spatula, add vanilla beans, powdered sugar and orange zest.
 Talk about easy!
 This lightly sweetened icing is a creamy contrast to the carrot cake and it’s super simple to pull together.

 Slather the mascarpone icing over the top of the cake, or dollop it on individual pieces just before serving.

-How to Make this Simple Carrot Cake
+Quick Guide: How to Make Carrot Cake with Pineapple and Pecans

 - First, prep your 9″ round cake pan by greasing the bottom and sides.
 Then, line the bottom of the pan with parchment paper.
 Arrange the oven rack in the center of the oven and preheat your oven to 350F.